mvadari/xrpl-docs/Atomic.md

 Section 4.1 describes how sequence numbers are used in inner transactions.

-The sequence numbers will always be consumed (i.e. the `AccountRoot`'s `Sequence` will be incremented) for each processed inner transaction.
+The sequence numbers will always be consumed (i.e. the `AccountRoot`'s `Sequence` will be incremented) if any inner transactions are processed.
 A transaction counts as being "processed" if it is applied to the ledger, i.e. if a `tec` or `tes` error is received.
-The sequence number will be incremented by the total number of inner transactions that that account had included in the `Atomic` transaction, to avoid any hash collisions.
+The sequence number for each account will be incremented by the total number of inner transactions included in the `Atomic` transaction, to avoid any hash collisions.

 ## 5. Security